 What if the other party was not insured?

 If you have sustained any injuries or personal property damage from the accident, and the other party is not insured, you can file a claim against the other party since it is illegal for a driver to drive without car insurance.
-For more information on uninsured drivers and how to file a claim against them, please visit our page here.
+For more information on how to file a claim against uninsured minors, please contact one of our attorneys.

 Do I still need a lawyer even if it was a minor accident?